Chaplain service | Veterans Affairs

 Chaplain service

-VA Hines health care chaplains serve people of all faiths and denominations as well as patients and families looking for non-denominational support.
+VA Iron Mountain health care chaplains serve people of all faiths and denominations as well as patients and families looking for non-denominational support.
 They are here to listen and offer spiritual and emotional support as you struggle with tough questions and ethical decisions.

 Spiritual and religious services